 National Chaplain Craig: May I report, as I must leave to catch a train.
-Your Greetings Committee to the G. A. R. made our official visitation and I was commissioned by one of the Past Commanders-visitation and I was commissioned by one of the Past Commanders-visitation and I was commissioned by one of the Past Commanders-visitation and I was commissioned by one of the Past Commanders-visitation and I was a sure of the Past Commanders-visitation and I was a sure of the Past Commanders-visitation and I was a sure of the Past Commanders-visitation and I was confidence in them, and we don't expect them to disappoint us.
+Your Greetings Committee to the G. A. R. made our official visitation and I was commissioned by one of the Past Commandersin-Chief of the G. A. R., after having assured him of our carrying on, to take back to you boys this statement: We are counting on the Sons, have confidence in them, and we don't expect them to disappoint us.

 Commander-in-Chief Holbrook: Thank you for your report, Brother Craig.

-Commander in Chief Holbrook: There is a Committee of eleven or more Sisters from the Department of Illinois Auxiliary waiting.
+Commander-in-Chief Holbrook: There is a Committee of eleven or more Sisters from the Department of Illinois Auxiliary waiting.
 Brothers Locke, Coen, Treadwell and Boyer will act as escort committee.

-Commander-in-Chief Holbrook: When the Committee from the Ladies of the G. A. R. appeared they brought a card from the National President which said: "Best wishes for a successful convention on this your fiftieth anniversary, Margaret Grandle, National President."
+Commander-in-Chief Holbrook: When the Committee from the Ladics of the G. A. R. appeared they brought a card from the National President which said: "Best wishes for a successful convention on this your fiftieth anniversary, Margaret Grandle, National President."
 With it was a little gift.
 The Encampment may have the greetings and best wishes but I am going to keep the souvenir; and that also applies to the little memento that came from the Daughters of Veterans.
 (Holding up two and one-half dollar gold piece).